jesusfvj/muse/README.md

 - JWT (JSON Web Tokens): A standard for securely transmitting information between parties as a JSON object.
 - Axios: A promise-based HTTP client for making requests to the backend.

-Sure!
-Here's the updated README with the dependencies organized in a table:

 ## Dependencies

 Muze relies on the following dependencies: